When you schedule a campaign to run in the background using cron

 Menu > Campaigns > Autoresponders > Create new

 An auto-responder is a series of timely campaigns that are sent automatically to subscribers in the order and frequency you choose.

-nuevoMailer supports auto-responders based on subscription time (list sign-up) or a subscriber date type field.
+nuevoMailer supports auto-responders based on subscription date (list sign-up) or a subscriber field of type date.

-nuevoMailer auto-responders are fully featured independent recurring campaigns with statistics that recycle forever.
+nuevoMailer auto-responders are fully featured independent recurring campaigns with their own statistics that recycle forever.

 Here is an auto-responder that is sent 20 minutes after subscribing to a list: